i Structure of financial laws and regulations in Japan

 Alternatively, a party may elect arbitral institutions, including the Japan Commercial Arbitration Association or the International Chamber of Commerce, for arbitral awards that are deemed to be final and binding by the courts.
 Japan is a member of both the ICSID Convention and the New York Convention, and Japan's Arbitration Act11 is based on the UNCITRAL Model Law.

-In addition to court and arbitral procedures, an investor may seek settlement of a financial dispute by choosing the financial ADR procedures, which is a simplified and expeditious resolution system.
+In addition to court and arbitral procedures, an investor may seek settlement of a financial dispute by choosing the financial ADR procedure, which is a simplified and expeditious resolution system.

 iv Scope of jurisdiction